SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 > > This is because sorting only rearranges the order of the data, it doesn't change its content.
 > {: .solution}
 {: .challenge}

+The first time you sort a column, the first option will present as `Sort...`.
+If you re-sort a column that you have already sorted, the drop-down menu changes slightly: the first option will be `Sort` and the following sub-options will be presented:

+* `Sort...` - This option enables you to choose a new sort.
+* `Reverse` - This option allows you to reverse the order of the sort.
+* `Remove sort` - This option allows you to undo your sort.

 It may not always be that obvious in OpenRefine that you performed a sort.
 Once you complete the sort for the first time a `Sort` button will appear at the top of the page as an indicator that the data has been sorted.
 It will disappear if